top1944/duckuments/search-bar/README.md

 ------------

 - Page loading speed needs to be improved.
 - We would like to add more search options (quotes, boolean search).
+However, Lunr does not support this, so it might be necessary to use a different indexer.
-- The order of result display should be optimized.
+- The order of result display could be optimized.

 Contribute
 ----------